 FUNDING AREAS: Civic and economic development, education, health and human services, the arts

-IP TAKE: This is a great funder, with a streamlined application process, to know in Sarasota County.
-In addition to grants, it organizes lots of events and provides resources for local nonprofits.
+IP TAKE: This is a transparent Sarasota County funder with a streamlined application process.
+In addition to grants, it organizes many events and provides resources for local nonprofits.

-Health and human services grantmaking targets adult homelessness, hungry families in Sarasota and DeSoto counties, homeless children and families, and financial literacy through a United Way Suncoast partnership.
+Health and human services grantmaking focuses on adult homelessness, hungry families in Sarasota and DeSoto counties, homeless children and families, and financial literacy through a United Way Suncoast partnership.
 It also addresses youth homelessness and the opioid crisis.

-This funder has lately been interested in STEM education for local middle school students but also supports language arts and social studies.
-GCCF backs a program to help local employers train skilled workers, a program to support one-on-one tutoring for first graders who struggle with literacy, and a collaboration to promote diversity in higher education.
+As of late, its education grantmaking prioritizes STEM education for local middle school students, but also language arts and social studies.
+GCCF supports a program to help local employers train skilled workers, a program to support one-on-one tutoring for first graders who struggle with literacy, and a collaboration to promote diversity in higher education.
 Arts appreciation grants provide flexible funding to help the region’s cornerstone arts groups focus on their missions.

 The funder offers a web platform called NonprofitNext to groups in Manatee, Sarasota, Charlotte, and Lee counties.
 At the end of a recent year, the foundation had assets of $339 million and invested at least $29 million in grants, scholarships, and initiatives.
 Current financial data and recent grant awards can be viewed here.